DIRACGrid/DIRACOS/README.md

 Once the rpms are built, they are copied to the repository you specify in your config files.
 The list of RPMs copied can be filtered.
 Some RPMs can be required only for building purposes.
 When this is the case, these RPMs are not considered later on when creating the bundle.

 It is very important to understand that the building procedure is incremental.
 Packages are built in turn, and one package might likely depend on its predecessor.
 So starting by trying to build the last package from the list is bound to fail.
-This also means that if you are changing a package in the middle, you might want to rebuild all what comes after (so you might as well rebuild everything...)
+This also means that if you are changing a package in the middle, you might want to rebuild all what comes after (so you might as well rebuild everything...).

+A final note on the graphic libraries.
+They are just too big, too complex, too plateform dependant to be shipped here.
+So it is assumed that if you require X, you will install it independantely in your system.

 ## Patching the sources